-I specialise in stories about renewable energy, climate change, smart cities, sustainability, and urbanization.
-I'm also a novelist and publisher and write about, and teach, creative writing.
+Specialise in stories about environmental sustainability.
+I'm also a novelist and publisher and write about, and teach, creative writing and mindfulness.

 Biomimicry innovations set to transform urban construction